salalire/SPTENAMARK/README.md

 # SPTENAMARK

 ## Overview
-SPTENAMARK is a centralized online pharmacy marketplace designed for Ethiopia.
+SPTENAMARK is a centralized online pharmacy marketplace designed for Ethiopia Pharmacies.
 It connects licensed pharmacies with customers, making it easy to buy medicines and cosmetics online.
 The platform charges a small fee per transaction, ensuring sustainable growth.